Calhoun School: History

+Calhoun's 11th Head of School, Steven Solnick, joined the school in July 2017.
+During his seven-year tenure, he led Calhoun through the COVID-19 pandemic and oversaw the school's merger with Metropolitan Montessori School in July 2023.
+The merger resulted in the school's dual-track Lower School program, which offers the choice of two tracks for children in preschool through 3rd grade: Montessori and Open Inquiry.

+In July 2024, Celeste Herrera became Calhoun's 12th Head of School.

 Athletics

 Calhoun offers an extensive physical education program that promotes team play and individual fitness, and a full roster of interscholastic sports under the auspices of the New York City Athletic League (NYCAL).
 The Girls' Volleyball JV and Varsity teams, in particular, have been a consistent, dominant force in the league, capturing NYCAL league and championship tournament titles over the course of ten consecutive years.
 Basketball teams have frequently qualified for NYCAL championships and state tournaments, with several standout athletes leading the helm.
 Students also excel in track-and-field: their performance frequently takes them to the New York State Championships, where they've taken medals in the 100- and 400-meter races as well as the 4x100 meter relay.

-Facilities

-Classes for Calhoun's preschoolers—young 3s (entering at 2 years 8 months) through second graders—are held in the Robert L. Beir building on West 74th Street between Amsterdam Avenue and Columbus Avenue.
-The building, a renovated five-story townhouse, is home to one of Calhoun's two theaters; its own gym and rooftop garden; large, bright classrooms; a library and STEAM Discovery Lab; and an outdoor play terrace.